nodejitsu/handbook/appendices/mailchimp.md

 ## Interacting with your lists via the Nodejitsu JSON API: A Broad Overview

 Like the rest of Nodejitsu's features, addon functionality can be accessed using Nodejitsu's JSON API.
-For example, here's what happens when I `GET /addons/:user-id`:
+For example, here's what happens when you get `/addons/:user-id`:

     $ curl --user 'jesusabdullah:abc123' http://api.nodejitsu.com/addons/jesusabdullah/